-A racist incident is "any incident which is perceived to be racist by the victim or any other person", according to the Stephen Lawrence Inquiry report.

-We will comply with the Equality Act 2010, and not unlawfully discriminate against pupils or prospective pupils on the grounds of race (or other protected characteristics).

-In line with the public sector equality duty (PSED) we will:

-- Eliminate discrimination and other conduct that is prohibited by the Act. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations across all characteristics between people who share a protected characteristic and people who do not share it. - Comply with both specific education law on exclusions, and general law on discrimination, when suspending or permanently excluding pupils.

-All racist incidents reported in our setting must be recorded.

-Telford and Wrekin Council requires all schools and colleges to report racist incidents on an Individual and Annual Return, Racist Incident Reporting and Recording System (IRIS).
-The reporting of incidents should take place within 7 days of the incident being reported or as soon as reasonably practicable.
-The DSL will regularly review this data to identify emerging themes and inform preventative and responsive work around racist incidents.

-We will manage racist incidents in line with our anti-bullying policy and behaviour policy.
+- 70. A racist incident is "any incident which is perceived to be racist by the victim or any other person", according to the Stephen Lawrence Inquiry report. - 71.
+We will comply with the Equality Act 2010, and not unlawfully discriminate against pupils or prospective pupils on the grounds of race (or other protected characteristics). - 72.
+In line with the public sector equality duty (PSED) we will: - Eliminate discrimination and other conduct that is prohibited by the Act. - Advance equality of opportunity between people who share a protected characteristic and people who do not share it. - Foster good relations across all characteristics between people who share a protected characteristic and people who do not share it. - Comply with both specific education law on exclusions, and general law on discrimination, when suspending or permanently excluding pupils. - 73.
+All racist incidents reported in our setting must be recorded. - 74.
+Telford and Wrekin Council requires all schools and colleges to report racist incidents on an individual and annual return, Racist Incident Reporting and Recording System (IRIS).
+The reporting of incidents should take place within seven days of the incident being reported or as soon as reasonably practicable.
+The DSL will regularly review this data to identify emerging themes and inform preventative and responsive work around racist incidents. - 75.
+We will manage racist incidents in line with our anti-bullying policy, behaviour policy and child-on-child abuse policy.